 I tried making this cake with just flax seed but it didn’t rise quite as high and the texture wasn’t as good.
 It still worked, but it was about 85% of the way there.
 If you are weirded out by the aquafaba and/or don’t have a can of beans on hand, feel free to give it a shot using flax seeds.

 Next up is this glaze.
 Super simple and definitely key.
 I didn’t glaze the first few cakes I made because I was mostly concerned about the texture of the cake, not the glaze.
 But once I got the texture right and added a glaze to this one I realized what I was missing out on the last ones.

 Glaze your cake!
 Do not skip this step – it totally completes it.Print

 This vegan lemon pound cake recipe is everything you love about regular pound cake… just without the dairy!
 With a simple & delicious lemon glaze.

 For the Cake:

-- 1/2 cup vegan butter (I used Earth Balance), room temperature*
+- 1/2 cup vegan margarine plus more for greasing pan, room temperature (I used Earth Balance)*